 6) Power on the VM.

-7) Make sure to select the installation option as we are going to install the OS on the hard disk.
+7) Select the installation option as we will install the OS on the hard disk.

 8) Other installation steps are easy to follow.
 If you have an active Internet connection, you should be able to check for the OS updates and install them.

 9) Choose the flavour of OS.
-In this example, we are installing OpenSUSE 15.1 Leap desktop KDE plasma environment.
+We are installing OpenSUSE 15.1 Leap desktop KDE plasma environment in this example.
 Other versions such as GNOME or Server should work fine in VMware.

 10) It will take some time to complete the installation.
 Sit back and relax.

-11) As mentioned earlier, the VMware tools will be installed automatically.
-You will get the nicely enhanced display, full-screen options and all other features which come only after VMware tools installation once the main installation completed.
+11) As mentioned earlier, the VMware Tools will be installed automatically.
+You will get the nicely enhanced display, full-screen options and all other features which come only after VMware tools installation once the main installation is completed.

 We have completed the installation now.
 If the virtual machine is performing slow or you need to give more workload on the virtual machine, always change the processor cores and RAM to meet the expected performance.